 How to Change Your Distracted Driving Habits

-Are you one of the 660,000 drivers who use their cellphones while driving?
-It’s a number that grows steadily every year since 2010.
-That number isn’t just the amount of people who use their cell phones while driving, but also the number of people who are driving without their eyes on the road.
-That’s 660,000 people, not looking where they’re going, maybe they even have their hands off of the wheel, and most definitely, their mind is focused on something other than driving.
-One of the biggest defenses people use is the amount of time they are using their phone, saying it was only for a few seconds.
-However, in 5 seconds at only 55 MPH, you can cover the length of a football field.
-The good thing is, it’s April, and that means it’s National Distracted Driving Awareness Month.
+That number isn’t just the number of people who use their cell phones while driving but also those who are driving without their eyes on the road.
+That’s 660,000 people not looking where they’re going.
+Maybe they even have their hands off the wheel, and most definitely, their mind is focused on something other than driving.

 There are a few ways to help end distracted driving (and to do our part) during National Distracted Driving Awareness Month.